spring-attic/spring-integration-templates/si-gradle-plugin/README.md

         prj.apply from: 'https://raw.github.com/SpringSource/spring-integration-templates/master/si-gradle-plugin/distribution/spring-integration-apply.groovy'
     }

 This should make the plugin available globally in your system.
-You should get a list of task when you execute:
+You should get a list of available Spring Integration specific tasks when you execute:

     $ gradle tasks